 Hopper Priority Call Order is to make sure the order of the leads that are set by "Priority" (usually inserted by API) will be assigned in the hopper in ascending or descending order.
-Please note: This setting will not effect all leads, only leads with a priority level set on them.
+Please note: This setting will not affect all leads, only leads to a priority level set on them.

 Dial Level Difference Agent Target will remove agents out of the equation of (Agent X Dial Level).
 You can disable or enable this feature to unlock the next toggle which is Agent Target Value.

-Dial Level Kill switch will stop calling when everyone is on a call.
+Stop Dialing Past Threshold will stop calling when everyone is on a call.
 This means that when everyone is on a call, the campaign will stop calling new calls.
-If the campaign was in the middle of making calls, those will finish and will wait till an agent is on ready.
+If the campaign was in the middle of making calls, those will finish and will wait till an agent is ready.